Generic Name: sodium phosphates (SOE-dee-um FOS-fates)

 - if you have allergies to medicines, foods, or other substances

-- if you are on a sodium-restricted diet or have a history of stomach or bowel problems
+- if you are dehydrated or on a low-salt (sodium) diet

 - if you have already used a laxative for more than 1 week

 Some MEDICINES MAY INTERACT with Fleet enema.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Angiotensin-converting enzyme (ACE) inhibitors (eg, lisinopril), angiotensin receptor blockers (eg, losartan), diuretics (eg, furosemide, hydrochlorothiazide), or nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, aspirin, ibuprofen, naproxen) because the risk of kidney problems may be increased